Sleep mode: Microsoft Windows

-Microsoft Windows 2000 and later support sleep at the operating system level (ACPI S3 state) without special drivers from the hardware manufacturer, except of video adapters.
+Microsoft Windows 2000 and later support sleep at the operating system level (ACPI S3 state) without special drivers from the hardware manufacturer, with the exception of video adapters.
 Windows Vista's Hybrid sleep feature saves the contents of volatile memory to hard disk before entering sleep mode.
 If power to memory is lost, it will use the hard disk to wake up.
 The user has the option of hibernating directly if they wish.
+On PCs that enable Modern Standby, Hybrid sleep feature is unavailable.

-In older versions prior to Windows Vista, sleep mode was under-used in business environments as it was difficult to enable organization-wide without resorting to third-party PC power management software.
+In older versions prior to Windows Vista, sleep mode was under-used in business environments as it was difficult to enable organization-wide without resorting to third-party software.
 As a result, these earlier versions of Windows were criticized for wasting energy.

-There remains a market in third-party PC power management software for newer versions of Windows, offering features beyond those built into the operating system.
+A variety of third-party PC power management software exists for newer versions of Windows, offering features beyond those built into the operating system.
 Most products offer Active Directory integration and per-user/per-machine settings with the more advanced offering multiple power plans, scheduled power plans, anti-insomnia features and enterprise power usage reporting.
-Vendors include 1E NightWatchman, Data Synergy PowerMAN (Software) and Verdiem SURVEYOR.

 macOS

-Sleep on Macs running macOS consists of the traditional sleep, Safe Sleep, and Power Nap.
+Sleep on macOS consists of the traditional sleep, Safe Sleep, and Power Nap.
 In System Preferences, Safe Sleep is referred to as sleep.
 Since Safe Sleep also allowed state to be restored in an event of a power outage, unlike other operating systems, hibernate was never offered as an option.

 In 2005, some Macs running Mac OS X v10.4 began to support Safe Sleep.
 The feature saves the contents of volatile memory to the system hard disk each time the Mac enters Sleep mode.
 The Mac can instantaneously wake from sleep mode if power to the RAM has not been lost.
 However, if the power supply was interrupted, such as when removing batteries without an AC power connection, the Mac would wake from Safe Sleep instead, restoring memory contents from the hard drive.

 Safe Sleep capability is found in Mac models starting with the October 2005 revision of the PowerBook G4 (Double-Layer SD).
 Mac OS X v10.4 or higher is also required.

 In 2012, Apple introduced Power Nap with OS X Mountain Lion (10.8) and select Mac models.
 Power Nap allows the Mac to perform tasks silently, such as iCloud syncing and Spotlight indexing.
 Only low energy tasks are performed when on battery power, while higher energy tasks are performed with AC power.

+Smartphones

+Smartphone platforms, such as iPhone, Android and Windows Phone can support smart standby method.
+If power button pressed, screen is turned off, but it still can retrieve notifications and play sound.

 Unicode

 Because of widespread use of this symbol, a campaign was launched to add a set of power characters to Unicode.
 In February 2015, the proposal was accepted by Unicode and the characters were included in Unicode 9.0.
-The characters are in the "Miscellaneous Technical" block, with code points 23FB-FE.
+The characters are in the "Miscellaneous Technical" block within code point range 23FB–23FE.